Skoolzon3/MyLiDAR/README.md

 **Note**: the numpy dependency used in the project is integrated into laspy, so there is no need to install it later on once the latter is installed.

-#### Install dependencies (Windows - QGIS installed via OSGeo4W)
+#### Install dependencies (Windows - QGIS installed alongside OSGeo4W)
   1. Open OSGeo4W Shell
   2. Paste and run the following command:
   ```bash
   python -m pip install laspy[lazrs,laszip] scipy GDAL OSR matplotlib reportlab scikit-learn
   ```

-Note: make sure the command is executed inside the QGIS path.
+**Note**: make sure the command is executed inside the QGIS path.
 It should look something like this:

 ```bash
 C:\PROGRA~1\QGIS34~1.3>